nio-blocks/hash_table/README.md

 HashTable
 =========

 Group a list of signals into one hash table Signal.
-The output Signal will contain an attribute for each evaluated **key** and the value of the **key** attribute will be a **list** with an item of **value** for each matching signal.
+The output Signal will contain an attribute for each evaluated **key** and the **value** of the **key** attribute will be a **list** with an item of **value** for each matching signal.

-If `one_value` is `True`, the Signal attributes will have a single matching value instead of a list of all matching values.
+If `one_value` is `True`, the Signal attributes will have a single matching value instead of a list of all values with a matching key.
 If multiple matches, then the last input signal processed will be the value used.

-If **group_by** is defined, a Signal for each value in the **group_by** attribute will be produced.
+If `group_by` is defined, a Signal for each value in the `group_by` attribute will be produced.

 Properties
 ----------
 -   **key**: Expression property.
-Evaluates to key attribute on output signal.
+Evaluates to key attribute on output Signal.
 -   **value**: Expression property.
-Evaluates to a value to be placed in an output signal list.
+Evaluates to a value in a list of values with a matching key.
 -   **group_by**: Expression to group signals by.
--   **group_attr**: When *group_by* is used, this is the value that will be stored in a Signal attribute called, in this case, "group".
+-   **group_attr**: When `group_by` is used, this is the value that will be stored in a Signal attribute called, in this case, `group`.
--   **one_value**: If True, the output signals have attribute values that are a single value instead of a list of all matching values.
+-   **one_value**: If `True`, the output signals have attribute values that are a single value instead of a list of all matching values.
 When multiple signals match one key, the value used is from the last signal processed.

 Dependencies
 ------------